 3.1.4 base paper, n-the fiber network existent prior to the application of any material onto the surface of that fiber network.

-3.1.4.1 Discussion-An example is paper, internally sized in preparation for a coating or surface sizing operation.
+3.1.4.1 Discussion-An example is paper, internally sized in preparation for a coating or surface size operation.

-3.1.5 manifold paper, n-a lightweight paper used primarily for copies by interleaving with carbon paper.
+3.1.5 folder stock, n-a paperboard used for the manufacture of folders for filing purposes.